Thursday, March 5, 2026

 Sunday, September 14, 2025

-How to install dockerized HAProxy with ACME and backed by NGINX with PHP
+How to install dockerized HAProxy with ACME (ZeroSSL) and web-backend

 HAProxy (short for High Availability Proxy) is an open-source software that acts as a load balancer and proxy server for TCP and HTTP-based applications.
 It is widely used in both small and large-scale production environments to improve performance, reliability, and scalability of web and application services.